Client Use Case

 Harlingen Water Works System is responsible for providing clean water to approximately 27,000 people in Harlingen and Combes, Primera, and Palm Valley towns.

-To deliver this service, HWWS have several automated unmanned process facilities, including water treatment plants, boosters and water towers, many of which are located in remote parts of the city.
+To deliver this service, HWWS has several automated unmanned process facilities, including water treatment plants, boosters, and water towers, many of which are located in remote parts of the city.

 Unmanned facilities create two distinct challenges.
 Site security, in particular, is critical as any intrusions and/or thefts not only create cost and inconvenience to the organization but can also result in significant delays to the water process, affecting service to the customer.